philc/book-notes/an elegant puzzle - will larson.md

       growth is harder.
     * "The most confusing places to start are midsize, rapidly growing companies.
 That's because parts of the company are growing quickly, with an emphasis on execution, and other parts have largely stabilized, with ideas becoming the more valued currency.
-Long bones have grwoth plates at their ends, which is where the growth happens, and the middle doesn't grow."
+Long bones have growth plates at their ends, which is where the growth happens, and the middle doesn't grow."
 This might be a useful mental model when trying to understand why your behaviors might not be resonating in a new role.
-    * "So often, we make solid executors responsible for slower-growth areas -- we need the innovators in th ehighest growth ones -- but the opposite tends to work better."
-Because slow-growth areas have already ahd the easy/obvious incremental improvements done by previous executors.
+    * "So often, we make solid executors responsible for slower-growth areas -- we need the innovators in the highest growth ones -- but the opposite tends to work better."
+Because slow-growth areas have already had the easy/obvious incremental improvements done by previous executors.
   * Ways engineering managers get stuck
     * Optimize locally: picking technologies that the company can't support, or building a product that puts you in competition with another team.
     * Don't spend time building relationships."
 It is hard for your team to do the right things and get them out the door without a supportive social network.
     * Assume that more hiring can solve every problem.
-"Adding a wonderful person can move the needle, but adding too many people can dilute yoru culture, and lead to people with unclear roles."
+"Adding a wonderful person can move the needle, but adding too many people can dilute your culture, and lead to people with unclear roles."
     * Don't trust people enough to delegate.
 "Many organizations become bottlenecked on approvals, which is a proxy for lack of trust."
   * Finding managerial scope